Last updated: July 20, 2010

 Find the application in the menu => Right click the entry => Click "Add to panel" or "Add to desktop"

-To avoid your desktop getting cluttered with windows you can use virtual desktops to become more productive.
+To avoid your desktop getting cluttered with windows you can use virtual desktops to organize your applications and be more productive.
 In the panel you'll find a small grid, this is the desktop pager, use it to switch between your virtual desktops.

-The global KDE settings are gathered conveniently in one place - Personal Settings / Configure Desktop in the menu.
-Here you can configure almost anything including mouse behaviour, default applications, file associations etc.
+The global KDE settings are gathered conveniently in one place.
+Here you can configure almost anything related to the KDE Plasma workspace including mouse behaviour, default applications, file associations etc.

 |

-The KDE 4 window manager has built-in support for 3D desktop effects.
+The KDE window manager has built-in support for 3D desktop effects.
 A basic, unobtrusive selection of effects will be enabled out of the box if you have the proper hardware and driver support in place.
-Try pressing Ctrl+F8 or Ctrl+F9 for example.
+Try pressing

 Send your comments via e-mail to admin [at] opensuse-guide.org